 - 1. Qualifying students must first apply for the internship (see steps above). - 2.
-Upon approval and submission of completed paperwork, students will be registered for the internship (Eng395). - 3.
+Upon approval and submission of completed paperwork, students will be registered for the internship (ENG 395).
+The internship sections are typically created by the department scheduler during exam period or shortly afterwards.
+The scheduler will enroll you in ENG 395 when he or she creates the course for you.
+You need only to check your schedule before the semester starts to ensure that ENG 395 appears and that it reflects the proper number of credits. - 3.
 Students then will do the internship.